Prepare for level 2 Yoga Certification Theory Exam:

 That is the real issue that yoga professionals are facing while appearing for Yoga Certification exam.

-You see, the knowledge being delivered for any teacher’s training course requires having basic understanding of classical texts of Yoga.
+You see, the knowledge being delivered for any teacher’s training course requires having a basic understanding of classical texts of Yoga.

 But, once the course is complete, you get more questions and real-life situations of students interested in practice only.